-Runway for Hope Ottawa is starting a new movement by connecting those working in the fashion industry with their supporters to hold fashion-based events to engage Ottawa citizens in local fashion.
+Runway for Hope Ottawa started a new movement by connecting those working in the fashion industry, with their supporters, to hold fashion-based events and to engage Ottawa citizens in local fashion.
 Runway for Hope Ottawa also promotes local musicians by providing them with an opportunity to perform on stage.
 Currently, Runway for Hope Ottawa hosts an annual charity fashion event.
 In the future, the organization plans to increase the number of events held throughout the year.